 The Arkansas Collection has benefited significantly from the work of several serious collectors of Arkansiana.
 For example, the library of Otto Rayburn, acquired in the 1950s from the Eureka Springs bookseller and publisher, provided many Ozark book and magazine titles.
 Mary D. Hudgins, a Hot Springs writer and librarian, donated her personal collection of more than a thousand volumes, as well as an immense collection of papers, sheet music, and photographs.

 Documents published by state agencies and elected officials are part of the Arkansas Collection, as well as statistical reports, maps, information gathered by boards and commissions, and the published records of the General Assembly and the Supreme Court of Arkansas.
-The Arkansas Newspaper Project, completed in 1993, significantly enhanced the ability of the department to provide comprehensive access to newspapers published in the state since 1819, when the Arkansas Gazette was first printed at Arkansas Post.
+The Arkansas Newspaper Project, completed in 1993, significantly enhanced the ability of the division to provide comprehensive access to newspapers published in the state since 1819, when the Arkansas Gazette was first printed at Arkansas Post.

 Journals, magazines, and other periodicals on Arkansas subjects are maintained in paper or microfilm copies, and many are indexed.
 They include magazines of the present day as well as those that have long since ceased publication, such as Opie Read's Arkansaw Traveller and All's Well, or The Mirror Repolished, published in Fayetteville by Charles J. Finger.
-The department maintains a comprehensive collection of local and county historical journals published in Arkansas.
+The division maintains a comprehensive collection of local and county historical journals published in Arkansas.